Start Point Lighthouse: Optics

 Work began on the automation of Start Point Lighthouse in August 1992 and was carried out by LEC Marine at a cost of £82,754.
 It was completed in early 1993.
-After automation, the south keepers' cottage (which had been damaged in the 1989 the landslip) was demolished.
+After automation, the south keepers' cottage (which had been damaged by a landslip in 1989) was demolished.
 The station is now monitored and controlled from the Trinity House Operations Control Centre at Harwich in Essex via a telemetry link.

+In 2018 the rotating optic (which had been in use since 1959) was replaced by a two-tier LED lantern; the old lens was put on display in the adjacent visitor centre.

 Foghorn

 The light alone was found to be inadequate in fog, and a bell was installed in 1862; the machinery was housed in a small building which still stands on the cliff face to the south-east of the lighthouse.
 It sounded 48 times every minute, the mechanism being driven by a weight which fell in a tube running down the sheer cliff.
 A siren replaced the bell in 1877; (the bell was transferred to the lighthouse on Plymouth Breakwater where it still hangs).

 The fog siren was housed in a circular building, just to the south of the lighthouse, and sounded (one blast every three minutes) through a roof-mounted horizontal horn which could be turned in the direction of the prevailing wind.
 The fog signal was upgraded in 1883 by the installation of a two-tone siren; it now sounded thrice every three minutes (high, then low, then high).
 Around the turn of the century new equipment was installed, including a new pair of 5" sirens sounding through a pair of curved vertical copper trumpets.
 This was in turn replaced by a more powerful 12" siren in 1928, again housed in the same building, sounded from a pair of conical horns housed in a cast-iron turret on the roof.
 At the same time a pair of Gardner diesel engines were provided to drive the air compressors, replacing an earlier set of engines.

 In 1989, the erosion of the coast caused the fog signal building to collapse.
 A lot of the area had to be levelled as a result and retaining walls put in place.
 An electric signal was instead installed on the gallery of the lighthouse (this is itself scheduled for replacement by a more modern system in 2018).
 When required the foghorn sounds once every 60 seconds.